Deutsche Fußball Liga

 The DFL Deutsche Fußball Liga GmbH (or simply Deutsche Fußball Liga; lit.
 'German Football League'; often shortened to DFL) is a wholly owned subsidiary of Die Liga – Fußballverband.
 The DFL is responsible for entire operating business of the Ligaverband, including the Bundesliga and 2.
 Bundesliga leagues.
-The chairman of supervisory board of the DFL is Reinhard Rauball.
-Christian Seifert is CEO of the DFL.

 Since 1 July 2001, the DFL has organised the Bundesliga and 2.
 Bundesliga.
 From 2005 until 2007, they also organised the DFL-Ligapokal.
-Since 2010, the DFL also has organised the DFL-Supercup.
+Since 2010, the DFL also has organised the Franz Beckenbauer Supercup.

 Function

 The DFL was founded on 19 December 2000 as an independent GmbH.
 Since then, the Ligaverband has been the sole shareholder of the DFL, which has provided the capital stock in the amount of €1 million.
 The organisation is a subsidiary of the Ligaverband, which acts as a representative for the 36 professional clubs in the top two leagues of German football.
 Today the Bundesliga and 2.
 Bundesliga are operated by the DFL, but jointly hosted by the German Football Association (Deutscher Fußball-Bund, DFB) and the Ligaverband.